pappasam/nvim-repl/README.md

 ## :gear: Configurations

-Use `g:repl_filetype_commands` to map Neovim filetypes to repls.
-Eg, if you automatically want to run a "ipython" repl for python filetypes and a "node" repl for JavaScript filetypes, your configuration might look like this:
+Use `g:repl_filetype_commands` to map Neovim file types to REPL.
+E.g., if you automatically want to run a `ipython` REPL for python file types and a "node" REPL for JavaScript file types, your configuration might look like this:

 ```vim
 let g:repl_filetype_commands = {